 About the Author

-Nathan Thrall is the author of A Day in the Life of Abed Salama: Anatomy of a Jerusalem Tragedy (Metropolitan, 2023) and The Only Language They Understand: Forcing Compromise in Israel and Palestine (Metropolitan, 2017).
-His essays, reviews, and reported features have appeared in The New York Times Magazine, The Guardian, the London Review of Books, and The New York Review of Books, and have been translated into more than a dozen languages.
+Nathan Thrall received the 2024 Pulitzer Prize for General Nonfiction for A Day in the Life of Abed Salama, an international bestseller that has been translated into more than two dozen languages and was named a best book of the year by eighteen publications, including The New Yorker, The Economist, and Time.
+He is also the author of The Only Language They Understand: Forcing Compromise in Israel and Palestine.
+His writing has appeared in The New York Times Magazine, The Guardian, London Review of Books, and The New York Review of Books.
 He spent a decade at the International Crisis Group, where he was director of the Arab-Israeli Project, and has taught at Bard College.
-Originally from California, he lives in Jerusalem.
+He lives in Jerusalem.

 For a longer biography, click here.